MITLibraries/dome-reports/README.md

 - SQL queries are run against the Postgres database on a separate server in a separate process from the report generation as specified by the system administrator.
 The generated tab-delimited data files (.tsv) are transferred to the local workstation for processing.

-- The local workstation requires preloading the following software:
+- The local reporting workstation is a Mac running OS X and requires the following software:

+    - The System shell is **zsh**.
     - Python 3.7.x or higher with libraries:  sqlite, pandas, numpy (tabulate for markdown support)
     - SQLite3 database (included in Python 3.7+, but is installed separately for optional non-Python access)